 By Roger Cox, Editor

-Just over 20 tennis players turned out for the Tuesday Tailgate Tennis round robin on the afternoon I arrived
+Just over 20 tennis players turned out for the Tuesday Tailgate Tennis round robin on the afternoon I arrived at Reynolds Plantation.
+Although no actual tailgating took place, many of the participants brought snacks to share once the two-hour event ended.

 The action took place at the Lake Club Tennis Center, a spaciously laid out complex of eight courts (four clay, four hard) honored as the USTA Tennis Facility of the Year in 2009.
 Most of the participants were unsurprisingly members, though guests like me, staying in one of the cottages, and Rob, whose family had taken rooms at the nearby Ritz-Carlton Lodge, were made to feel very welcome.